Note: If you buy the game from the humble bundle link, I get a small cut as it is a referral link. Earth Defense Force 5 is a chaotic third-person […]

 Earth Defense Force 5 is a chaotic third-person shooter developed by Sandlot.
-It is available on the PlayStation 4.
+It is available on the PlayStation 4 and steam and humble bundle.
 This review was conducted on a standard PlayStation 4 system by Joseph Pugh.

 Many years ago I played a game titled Earth Defense Force 2017.
 For its time, it had low-quality graphics, cheesy dialogue, a silly story, and it was an insane amount of fun to play.
 Now in 2018, I’ve got my hands on Earth Defense Force 5 and…well..not much has changed.
 Its graphics are still mostly poor.
 Its dialogue is over the top and cheesy and its story went past movie theaters and DVD and landed straight on the Sy Fy channel.
 But in spite of all of that, its a damn fun game to play